Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Introduction

 The paper is organized as follows.
 Section \ref{sec:backgr} contains a background on spatial point processes, generalities on the projection of spatial point processes and DPPs.
 We also outline the interest of repulsive point processes and in particular DPPs for Monte Carlo integration.
 Section~\ref{sec:dirichletDPP} introduces the Dirichlet DPP and exposes some of its properties.
 Our main result, Theorem~\ref{thm:asymp_Iest}, is presented in Section~\ref{sec:MC}.
 It details convergence results for Monte Carlo integration based on the realization of a Dirichlet DPP.
 A multivariate version of this CLT is also proposed.
-Section~\ref{sec:exp} discusses computational aspects for the simulation of Dirichlet DPPs and contains a simulation study which illustrates our results.
-Finally, proofs of the results are postponed to Appendix~\ref{sec:appendix}.
+Section~\ref{sec:exp} discusses computational aspects for the simulation of Dirichlet DPPs and contains a simulation study which illustrates our results. {In Section \ref{sec:comparisons}, we perform a deeper numerical comparison of the sampling used here with several existing methods among which Bardenet\&Hardy's, stratified sampling, maximinLHS, {\it etc}}.
+Finally, all proofs of the results are postponed to Appendix~\ref{sec:appendix}.